Discover how Myra combines digital sovereignty and cyber resilience.

 What You Need to Know About Cybersecurity

 Cybersecurity encompasses measures and technologies to protect digital systems, networks, programs and data from unauthorized access and attack-related damage, with a focus on the confidentiality, integrity and availability of information.
 The importance of cybersecurity has increased due to increasing networking and digitalization, as the number and complexity of attacks has also grown as a result.
 Security solutions must be constantly adapted to the current threat situation.
 As a result, cybersecurity has evolved over time from simple antivirus measures to complex strategies with advanced technology such as AI and Zero Trust.
 Effective security measures range from malware scanners and comprehensive application and infrastructure protection to awareness training for employees.
-Discover Myra DDoS Protection, Hyperscale WAF, High Performance CDN or our other cybersecurity solutions to protect your digital assets.
+Discover Myra DDoS Protection, Myra WAF, Myra CDN, or our other cybersecurity solutions to protect your digital assets.